Decoding TurboTax: Which TurboTax version is best for you in 2023?

 Time is starting to run out on the 2023 tax season -- your federal income tax returns must be filed by April 18.
 If you haven't started your taxes yet, a program such as TurboTax can help you find extra deductions and calculate your taxes for you.
 TurboTax can even autofill your address and employer information from last year, making it that much easier and faster.

-Don't put starting your taxes off any longer: You can get your tax refund as soon as today if you file today.
+Don't put starting your taxes off any longer: You can get your tax refund in less than three weeks if you file today.

 Top products in this article: